The-breakbar/TISS-Lightning-Registrator/README.md

 ### Firefox

+Due to the manual installation process, Firefox unfortunately requires the extension to be reinstalled every time the browser is restarted.
+The extension will be available on the Firefox Add-ons store soon.

 1. Download the zip of the latest Firefox release from the GitHub [releases](https://github.com/The-breakbar/TISS-Lightning-Registrator/releases) and unpack it.
 2. Navigate to `about:debugging#/runtime/this-firefox`.
 3. Click the "Load Temporary Add-on..." button and select the `manifest.json` file in the unpacked folder which you downloaded.